 Everyone is different so while one person may feel very little, another may experience more sensation when the needles are inserted.
 I will typically use few needles in the first treatment to get a sense of how the patient will react to the needle sensation.
 A person’s reaction to the treatment will also let me know if more needles may be required, after all, if a few do the trick why use more!
 Any acupuncturist should include you in the process, allowing you to dictate the pace of the treatment.
 If you are feeling overwhelmed, if there are points that are bothering you, ask to slow down or have the needles removed or adjusted.
 Many people are often afraid to move once the needles are inserted you can’t move a single muscle.
 While moving too much can cause some discomfort, you don’t have to lie perfectly still.

 Most of my patients are surprised the first time they get acupuncture and will make comments like “That’s it, that was easy”.
 And for those of you who just can’t get over the fear of needles, there is great news.
 Acupuncturist are normally trained in several healing techniques from acupressure to cupping to gua sha to moxabustion and many more.
 An acupuncturist who is also trained in Chinese herbal medicine can treat any condition that acupuncture can treat with the use of medicinal herbs.

-At Princeton Acupuncture & Oriental Medicine, your comfort and healing are paramount, book a free consultation today HERE.
+At Princeton Acupuncture & Oriental Medicine, your comfort and healing are paramount, book a consultation today (see below).
 Come in, look at the needles, talk about what is bothering you and we will let you know what we can do to help!

 Princeton Acupuncture and Oriental Medicine